redatomstudios/CFIM/README.md

 - Viewing a project
 > - Viewing of project attachments
-> - Hide agree button is member has already agreed
+> - *Hide agree button if member has already agreed*

 Supervisor
 ----------